Diversity Strengthens Us

 GCIM offers:

-- Mentor and mentee trainings for CSU faculty, graduate students, and postdocs
+- Mentor and mentee trainings for CSU faculty, graduate students, and postdocs.

-- Graduate student centered socialization activities developed to encourage professional networks
+- Graduate student centered socialization activities developed to encourage professional networks.

-- Recruitment and retention activities and programs with an emphasis on graduate students from underserved populations
+- Recruitment and retention activities and programs with an emphasis on graduate students from underserved populations.

-- Consultative services to departments and colleges regarding graduate recruitment, retention, and professional development
+- Consultative services to departments and colleges regarding graduate recruitment, retention, and professional development.

-- Grants for department level training are provided as funding is available
+- Grants for department level training are provided as funding is available.

 GCIM Mentor Well Faculty Certificate

 Published evidence shows that mentoring impacts the outcomes of trainees across disciplines and career stages and that mentor education improves mentoring relationships.
 The Mentor Well training series is offered by GCIM and based on the Entering Mentoring curriculum developed by CIMER.
 It is intended for faculty mentors of graduate students, but will have useful information for mentors of all types.
 (In conjunction with working towards this certificate, the SMART Goals and Progression for Mentoring guide provides faculty with information, resources, and identifies levels of progression in the journey to reach the next level in their mentoring progression.)
 Participants who complete the full series of sessions listed below will receive a GCIM Mentor Well Certificate.
-Recommend sessions to begin your training are 1.)
-Maintaining Effective Communication 2.)
-Aligning Expectations.

 - Aligning Expectations